USS Minneapolis-Saint Paul (LCS-21): Design

 In 2002, the US Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered U.S. Navy littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
 Minneapolis-Saint Paul is the eleventh Freedom-class littoral combat ship to be built.

 Construction and career

 On 29 December 2010, Marinette Marine was awarded the contract to build the ship in Marinette, Wisconsin.

 The ship was christened at the Marinette shipyard in 2019.
 The commissioning ceremony was expected to take place in the spring of 2021 before a problem with the propulsion system was discovered.
 On 15 June 2021, Minneapolis-St. Paul was launched in Marinette.
+The propulsion system was fixed in November 2021.
 The Navy commissioned the ship on 21 May 2022 in Duluth, Minnesota under the command of Commander Alfonza White.

 In September 2022, the ship was involved in a collision with Danmark, a 252-foot full-rigged ship.
 Danmark was being towed by a tugboat when she collided with the stationary Minneapolis-Saint Paul.
 No injuries were reported.